-- 4. Drug use: Drug violations occur when students or their guests are not in compliance with the Criminal Code of Canada with respect to illegal drug use, including: - a.
-Possession or use of drug paraphernalia - b.
-Indications of personal use of illegal (non-prescription) drugs - c.
-Indications of trafficking illegal drugs in residence - 5.
-Damage to university property or property of others: Property violations occur when students or their guests cause damage or threaten to cause damage to the property of others or of the university.
-Violations may include but are not limited to the following: - a.
-Cleanliness violations in public spaces of residence\ - b.
-Damage to any room (including the door), furnishings or equipment beyond normal wear and tear\ - c.
-Gaining entry into any premises for which you are not the agreement holder, or any space that is not available to the public or residence community - d.
-Theft of the personal property of others or the property of the university - e.
-Uttering of threats toward the personal property of others or the property of the university - 6.
-Discrimination and harassment: Discrimination and harassment violations occur when students or their guests engage in behaviours as identified by the following: - a.
+- 4. Cannabis use: Cannabis violations occur when students or their guests fail to responsibly consume or fail to uphold the university's smoking, alcohol, and substance abuse policy.
+Violations may include, but are not limited to, the following: - Consumption of cannabis in public spaces of residence (including lounges, hallways, bathrooms) - Growth of cannabis or the production of edibles or other cannabis products b. - Promotion of the mass consumption of cannabis through such means as C. equipment designed for mass consumption, or a common source (e.g. hotboxing) - d.
+Distributing, selling, or advertising cannabis (or related activities) or any cannabis products - Smoking or vaping cannabis, or any cannabis product, inside of residence e. buildings or within less than ten metres from any residence building - 5.
+Drug use: Drug violations occur when students or their quests are not in compliance with the Criminal Code of Canada with respect to illegal drug use, including: - Possession or use of drug paraphernalia a. - Indications of personal use of illegal (non-prescription) drugs - Indications of trafficking illegal drugs in residence - 6.
+Discrimination and harassment: Discrimination and harassment violations occur when students or their quests engage in behaviours as identified by the following: - a.
 Discrimination is the differential treatment of or behaviour towards individuals on the basis of religion, creed, marital status, family status, sex, sexual orientation, gender identity, disability, age, colour, ancestry, nationality, place of origin, race or perceived race, and receipt of public assistance.
 This treatment may occur in direct or indirect manners, in person, in writing, in social media or via other electronic means and includes non-inclusive language, discriminatory remarks, actions of a discriminatory nature or promotion of discrimination.
 Such behaviours are prohibited in residence. - b.
 Harassment is the unwelcome comments or actions, either of a personal or sexual nature, that an individual ought to reasonably know would cause psychological concern.
 This treatment may occur in direct or indirect manners, in person, in writing, in social media or via other electronic means and includes direct, indirect or implied threats, unreasonable physical contact without permission, and intimidation or bullying.
 Such behaviours are prohibited in residence.

-LEVEL OF VIOLATION (INITIAL) TYPICAL SANCTION(S) (INITIAL) a.
+LEVEL OF VIOLATION (INITIAL)

+TYPICAL SANCTION(S) (INITIAL)

+a.
+Level one ---------- -----

+a.
+Spoken warning/fine

+b.
+Level two

+b.
+Written warning/finec.
+Restriction/confiscation

+c.
+Level oned.
+Level three

+d.
+Written warning

+e.
+Level one

+e.
+Written warning/fine

+a.
 Level twob.
-Level twoc.
-Level three a.
-Written warning b.
-Written warning c.
-Eviction a.
-Level one b.
-Level two c.
-Level three d.
-Level two e.
-Level three a.
-Fine b.
-Fine or cost of repair c.
-Probation d.
-Written warning e.
-Probation All: Level one; two; three All: Spoken warning; written warning; disciplinary decision; or eviction
+Level two

+a.
+Written warningb.
+Written warning

+D. LEVEL CVC

+c.
+Level three

+c.
+Eviction

+or eviction

+All: Level one; two; three

+All: Spoken warning; written warning; creative sanction; disciplinary decision;

-COMMUNITY STANDARDS (VIOLATIONS AND ASSOCIATED SANCTIONS) \
+COMMUNITY STANDARDS (VIOLATIONS AND ASSOCIATED SANCTIONS)

-VIOLATION \\
+VIOLATION